CtrlK

 Completeness

-Clearly answers 'what' (configure SAML 2.0 and OIDC SSO for Cursor with specific IdPs) and 'when' (explicit trigger terms listed with 'Triggers on' clause serving as the equivalent of a 'Use when' clause).
+Clearly answers both 'what' (configure SAML 2.0 and OIDC SSO for Cursor with specific IdPs) and 'when' (explicit trigger terms listed with 'Triggers on' clause serving as the equivalent of a 'Use when' clause).

 3 / 3